Switch version tested

 “Annie are you Heroki?
 Are you Heroki, Annie?”
 A famous man going by the name of Michael Jackson once asked, and we’re going to find out.
 As you read through this review it probably sounds as though I really enjoyed Heroki, and there are lots it gets right, but there was something missing for me…..

-You start of as Heroki in flying village called Levantia.
-The usual type background story, you have guessed it someone or something has been stolen and it is your job as Heroki to get it back.
+You start off as Heroki in a flying village called Levantia.
+The usual type of background story, you have guessed it someone or something has been stolen and it is your job as Heroki to get it back.
 This time it is an “Emerix amulet”.
 Onto the game.

 In terms of gameplay, it all makes very logical sense in how the controls are set out and configured.
 You use the analogue stick to move Heroki, there is no button bashing to gain flight or any limit on how long you can fly for, you just float.
 I am trying to think of a game from the genre that features the same type of mechanics, and I am struggling (I am sure there are plenty of indie games that do and someone will put me right).
 It is the same mechanic that is usually found in side-scrolling shooters.

 No platform game is complete without enemies.
 Heroki’s method of attack is to pick up an item, such as a box, and dispatches the bad guys by launching said item at them.
 Other than that, Heroki has the ability to do drop down and destroy certain blocks, usually, that resembles a cloud with a coin in it.
 As you progress onwards you learn further skills, including wind to blow away oversized leaves to reveal a way forward.